 10. Hominy Grill, The Kickin’ Chicken and Mellow Mushroom.
 I have these lumped together because they are all casual, all yummy, all reasonable, all located on the Charleston peninsula, all “local”.
 Kickin’ Chicken has great sports watching without being somewhere you wouldn’t take your kids and super delicious wings.
 Mellow Mushroom has great pizza and a laid back vibe and head to Hominy Grill for amazing local/regional food including world famous shrimp and grits.
 Yum.

-Got any Charleston tips of your own for navigating Charleston with kids?
+Got any tips of your own for navigating Charleston with kids?
 Leave them in the comments!